emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 special case where both functors are contravariantly representable.
 This is intended for expository purposes.

+As the Yoneda lemma does not require Rezk's "completeness" condition, an axiom that says that paths are equivalent to isomorphisms, here we only introduce **pre-∞-categories**, which are simpler to define.

 We capitalize the first letter of the terms defined here when they are either duplications of our specializations of terms defined in the braoder repository.